-- a) The administrative structure for management of Education Central, State and Local Level.
-In India. - b) Centre State relationship for educational administration: Constitutional provisions.
+- a) Educational administration, approaches and emerging trends. - b) The administrative structure for management of Education Central, State and Local Level- In India.

+Centre- State Relationship for Administration

+- a) Centre State relationship for educational administration: Constitutional provisions. - b) Local bodies in education- administrative system and functions